 Since these items are saved to the library, anytime a new chapter is added, they can be popped into place quickly and then edited appropriately.
 Watch how it works:

 Better than legos!

-Prebuilt, interactive website features that can be dropped into a project and customized with your preferred styles.
+Save and reuse form features.
+They can be dropped into a project and customized with your preferred styles.

 CoffeeCup apps give you a leg up by including ready-made, customizable site items.
 Access these by clicking the Components icon in the top toolbar.
 Browse the ever-growing CoffeeCup Component Library, when you find one you like, click Add to Project.
 This will import the item into the Content pane > Components.
 Then style and adapt it to fit your content.

 Save custom components to your library to reuse them throughout your projects.
 Items can be given a description and organized in folders to keep you organized.